-If either option fails Recordstore.co.uk has a wide range of CDs, vinyl, and promotional materials.
+If either option fails Recordstore.co.uk has a wide range of CDs, vinyl, and promotional materials online, and is more ethical than Amazon.
 If it’s something specialist that you’re after then Proper Music is a good place to check out.
 This specialist online retailer concentrates on folk, blues, jazz, country, Americana, and world music.
 However, you’ll also find classical music and overstocks, deletions, imports, and anything else that they think is of interest to their customers.

 Computer Games (Video and PC)

 For video and PC games, again, try Oxfam* (they really do sell everything!).
 Alternatively, for PC games try instant download services Games Planet.
 For console games give The Game Collection a go.
 Neither of these options is super ethical but are much better than using Amazon or buying from the supermarkets.

 I can’t cover everything that Amazon sells, but I hope I’ve covered some of the main categories.
 If you’d like me to cover any other areas then do let me know in the comments section below.
 I’ll try and dedicate a future post to your requests!